 Certificate and Undergraduate Students: Students suspended more than once will be dismissed from the College.

-Graduate Students in the MSN and Health Promotion Management programs: Receipt of a second course grade below "B" will result in dismissal from the College.
+Graduate Students in the Academic Program Administration & Leadership, MSN, DNP and Health Promotion Management programs: Receipt of a second course grade below "B" will result in dismissal from the College.
 If a student feels that extenuating circumstances contributed to the second course failure/dismissal, the student may appeal the terms of dismissal to the Council of Academic Deans and request reinstatement.
 The student must submit a written appeal to the members of the Council of Academic Deans within thirty (30) days from the date of dismissal and should include any supporting evidence as well as a detailed plan for academic improvement.
 The Council of Academic Deans will forward a recommendation to the VPAA for a final decision.

 NMC retains the exclusive right to judge academic proficiency and may decline to award any degree, certificate or other evidence of successful completion of a program, curriculum or course of study based thereupon.
 All College and Program requirements must be satisfied prior to commencement in order to participate in the ceremony.